dygozturk/student-performance-ml-system/README.md

 ```

 ## Notes for GitHub
-- Add a screenshot of the GUI into `assets/` and reference it here.
+- Add a screenshot of the GUI into `assets/` and reference it here..
 - If your dataset is big, put only a small sample in `data/` and link the full dataset source in this README.